 Free yummies at the Albuquerque premiere/community screening helped to make it a sold-out, successful event.

 The words “free” and “food” are an instant draw, especially when used together.
 You can offer free vegan food, turn it into a dinner or potluck, or offer a special schmancy dessert reception for an extra price.
 Feel free to get creative.

 The press is your friend.
 They want to feature cool community events, and you’ll have one to provide.
 Win-win!
 With a month or more lead time before the event, we recommend you submit the movie to calendar listings in appropriate local papers from the smallest to the largest.
 Feel free to send out a press release to local newspapers, magazines, websites, prominent blogs, radio stations, and TV news channels.
 You can pull language from our website about our film festival awards and what veg leaders are saying about the film.
 If local media would like to use stills from the film, please point them to our Facebook photo album Images from the Film or to the higher resolution stills page on our site.

-Have fun with the custom Facebook invitation we will make for you: invite your friends, encouraging them to help you spread the word, tweet it out, make a FB contest for people who repost the invite, etc. Maybe the winner gets free tickets to your event or a prize?
+Facebook invites make inviting your friends so easy.
+Encourage them to help you spread the word, tweet it out, make a FB contest for people who repost the invite, etc. Maybe the winner gets free tickets to your event or a prize?
 Please note that you must RSVP “join” or “maybe” to the FB invitation yourself before you can invite others.
 We encourage you to tag us in status updates about the event.
 We’ll post the FB invite on our page as well.